flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     Below is the current flight plan we are utilizing:

     ```title="Current Sample Flight Plan"
-    EGFF/30 BCN1A BCN P69 DIZIM N864 MONTY AXCIS1M EGCC/23R
+    EDDM/08L GIVMI6Q GIVMI Y101 ERNAS T161 DEBHI EDDF/07L
     ```

     Let's imagine for this example that there was no airway between `BCN` and `OKTEM`.
 The flight plan would look like the following:

     ```title="Example NO AIRWAY Flight Plan"
-    EGFF/30 BCN1A BCN DCT DIZIM DCT MONTY AXCIS1M EGCC/23R
+    EDDM/08L GIVMI6Q GIVMI DCT ERNAS DCT DEBHI EDDF/07L
     ```

     !!! note ""
-        The airwayS `P69` and `N864` was replaced with `DCT` indicating from waypoint `BCN` proceed direct to `DIZIM` and after that proceed direct to `MONTY`.
+        The airwayS `Y101` and `T161` was replaced with `DCT` indicating from waypoint `GIVMI` proceed direct to `ERNAS` and after that proceed direct to `DEBHI`.

     When you encounter this type of routing, there are a couple of ways to input this leg without the use of the airways page on the MCDU.

     One of the easiest ways is utilizing the lateral revision page.
-To do this, simply find the starting waypoint on your F-PLN page, which in this case is `BCN`.
+To do this, simply find the starting waypoint on your F-PLN page, which in this case is `GIVMI`.

     - Use the relevant LSK to select it.
     - You will then be on the following page:

         ![lat-rev-fpln.png](../assets/beginner-guide/mcdu/mcdu-latrev.png){loading=lazy width=50%}

-    - Type in `DIZIM` so it's visible in the scratchpad.
+    - Type in `ERNAS` so it's visible in the scratchpad.
-    - Use `LSK3R` to enter `DIZIM` as the next waypoint on your flight plan.
+    - Use `LSK3R` to enter `ERNAS` as the next waypoint on your flight plan.

 ^^Planning the Arrival^^

-For the purposes of this guide, we will pre-plan our arrival into EGCC via the `AXCIS1M` STAR into 23R.
+For the purposes of this guide, we will pre-plan our arrival into EDDF via the `DEBHI1C` STAR into 07L.

 !!! info "STAR"
     Standard Terminal Arrival Route

-    Similar to the SID, these are procedures that are defined and published that take a flight from the last point in a route *(in our case `MONTY`)* to the first point in the approach or the initial approach fix (IAF).
+    Similar to the SID, these are procedures that are defined and published that take a flight from the last point in a route *(in our case `DEBHI`)* to the first point in the approach or the initial approach fix (IAF).

     Also see: [SIDS and STARS](../airliner-flying-guide/navigation.md#sids-and-stars)

-Find `EGCC` in green in the flight plan OR select `EGCC` in white under `DEST` using the corresponding LSK.
+Find `EDDF` in green in the flight plan OR select `EDFF` in white under `DEST` using the corresponding LSK.

 * Select `ARRIVAL` using LSK1R
     * We will be shown the approaches available, designated by `Type` `Rwy`.
     * For this guide, we will shoot for an ILS to keep it simple.
-* Use the vertical slew keys to find `ILS23R` and select it using the corresponding LSK.
+* Use the vertical slew keys to find `ILS07LY` and select it using the corresponding LSK.
+  * A designator such as Y or Z may be present.
+This suffix is to distinguish in the navigation database a difference between approaches to the same runway.
+While similar in nature they may have different minimums, allowed equipment, or other differences.
-* Again, use the vertical slew keys to find the STAR for this flight `AXCIS1M` and select it using the corresponding LSK.
+* Again, use the vertical slew keys to find the STAR for this flight `DEBHI1C` and select it using the corresponding LSK.
-* We won't have any via for this flight.
-Select `NO VIAS` using LSK2L.
+* For the approach VIA Select `DF454` using the appropriate LSK.
 On the following page we can choose transitions if available, but for this flight we don't.
 * Insert this STAR into the flight plan using LSK6R.

 ![mcdu12](../assets/beginner-guide/mcdu/mcdu12.png){loading=lazy}